eSentire/grape/README.md

 `examplepg`.
-It will also map the local `examplepg` directory to the database container to save database results if the container is restarted for any reason and, finally, it will connect the database as a source in the grafana sercer.
+It will also map the local `examplepg` directory to the database container to save database results if the container is restarted for any reason and, finally, it will connect the database as a source in the grafana server.

 It also creates the database start script in `examplepg/start.sh` with the raw docker comand to start the database container with all